 The ASDAN CoPE qualification is preparing the school community for the personal learning and thinking skills (PLTS) agenda at the heart of the latest round of curriculum reform.
 PLTS are normally associated with the new diploma learning lines, but there is an expectation that every student at Key Stage 4 should in reality be benefiting from embedded and assessed PLTS.
 Through a remarkable bit of educational serendipity, there is an almost total mapping of the six PLTS domains into the CoPE accreditation framework.
 Simply put, you are delivering PLTS if you are delivering CoPE!

-ASDAN insists that student work is presented from each centre at ‘standardisation meetings’ throughout the year, before folders are submitted for final moderation.
+ASDAN insists that student work is presented from each center at ‘standardization meetings’ throughout the year, before folders are submitted for final moderation.
 As well as securing quality assurance, this process also promoted sharing of good practice, which is one of the strengths of the ASDAN philosophy.

-If CoPE is to be used across an entire cohort, a great deal of logistical planning is required to support the teachers delivering this programme of study.
+If CoPE is to be used across an entire cohort, a great deal of logistical planning is required to support the teachers delivering this program of study.
 Because the CoPE qualification is awarded on the basis of evidence, it has to be accumulated, and stored, which creates resource implications.
-Every student will need personal folders, and the CoPE team will need a centralised bank of filing cabinets to store completed work in an organised and easy-to-find way.
+Every student will need personal folders, and the CoPE team will need a centralized bank of filing cabinets to store completed work in an organized and easy-to-find way.

 CoPE began at Bedminster Down nearly three years ago.
 We have made great progress, but we are still learning.
 Our most recent moderation event has thrown up a series of issues that need to be addressed.
 For example, more ‘process evidence’ is needed, rather than simply fixating on the outcome (diaries or logs of learning, draft work and reasons for change, selection of information after first attempts to research a topic, and so on).